Skip to content

 A building imaginatively covered with a vertical garden facade in Tel Aviv.
 (Photo: Engin Korkmaz / iStock)

 He was determined to educate others and ideally apply what he had learned to the communities along the Hudson River through a new project he calls River Movements.
-“It is an attempt to build a focused grassroots movement by creating ongoing art programs and hands-on workshops that will engage the youth from the local communities to learn the principles of reforestation along the Hudson.”
+He calls the project “an attempt to build a focused grassroots movement by creating ongoing art programs and hands-on workshops that will engage the youth from the local communities to learn the principles of reforestation along the Hudson.”

 The hope is to reframe the river as more than just a body of water and instead as a natural resource and ally for a utopian future.
 “Only when Solarpunk becomes part of a culture can people begin to make steps towards a sustainable future,” he says.